 What are our biggest schemes?

-- College Green, CR0
+- College Green, central Croydon

 - Lion Green Road, Coulsdon

-- William Stanley House (South Norwood)
+- William Stanley House, South Norwood

-How can I buy a Brick by Brick home?
+How can I buy a Brick By Brick home?

 Register your details on our website.
 When homes that are in your preferred area and price range are released for sale, you will be notified by email.

 You can also keep an eye on our social media feeds:

 Once you have identified a Brick by Brick home that you’re interested in buying, you will need to follow this process: